cent-inc/collect-button/README.md

 Then, you can initialize the button using the global method `createCollectButton`:

 ```
+window.createCollectButton({
+	assetURL: "<url>"
+	assetTitle: "<title>"
+	assetDescription: "<description>",
+	buttonText: "Collect"
-window.createCollectButton({ assetURL, assetTitle, assetDescription }, element);
+}, element);
 ```
 - assetURL: Unique URL pointing to the asset which can be an image, audio, or video file
-- assetTitle: Title for the NFT - maximum character length of
+- assetTitle: Title for the NFT.
+Maximum length of 200 characters
 - assetDescription: Description for the NFT.
-This will show as
+- buttonText: Label to use for the button.
 - element: the container the Collect button should render inside of.

 The library takes care of web3 wallet creation, ownership tracking and collection management.

 ## Feature ideas (in no apparent order)